The box

 - Strawberry candy selection

 The opaque package contains five lemons, six apples, and three strawberry candies.
-At least how many sweets do we have to choose so that there is at least one strawberry among them? - Candy and boxes
+At least how many sweets do we have to choose so that there is at least one strawberry among them? - Candies

 We have some candy and empty boxes.
 When we put ten sweets in boxes, two candies and eight empty boxes will be left.
 When of eight, there will be six candies and three boxes left.
-How many candy and empty boxes are gone when we put nine sweets into a box? - Candies
+How many candy and empty boxes are gone when we put nine sweets into a box? - Candy mixture price

 Grandfather gave out sweets to four children.
-At the last moment, two more children came, so to have them all the same, each of the four children would receive four candies less than they would have received if they had not.
-How much did my grandfather ha - Probability - defective parts
+At the last moment, two more children came, so to have them all the same, each of the four children had to give back four candies.
+How many candies did grandfather have in total? - Probability - defective parts

 There are 10 parts in the box, and 3 of them are defective.
 Let's choose 4 components at random.
-What is the probability that it will be among them a) 0 defective, b) just one defective component, c) just two defective components, d) exactly 4 defective c - Red and Blue Candies
+What is the probability that it will be among them a) 0 defective, b) just one defective component, c) just two defective components, d) exactly 4 defective c - Chocolate candy ratio